Quintessence like behavior of symmetric teleparallel dark energy: Linear and nonlinear model: Some basics of gravity theory

 and

 where an overhead dot points out the differentiation of the quantity with regard to cosmic time $t$.
-Also, it is good to point out that the standard Friedmann equations of General Relativity are obtained if the function $ f(Q)=-Q$ is assumed \cite{LZ}.
+Also, it is good to point out that the standard Friedmann equations of General Relativity are obtained if the function $ f(Q)=-Q$ is assumed (Lazkoz et al. 2019).

 Now, we get the matter/energy conservation equation in its famous form as,

 Using Eqs. (\ref{F1}) and (\ref{F2}), the expressions for the cosmic energy density $\rho $ and isotropic pressure $p$ of the fluid are